cysong12/COMP-2800-Team-DTC-14-Cominder/README.md

 ## To login with Google/Facebook

-Due to the short time frame we were given to complete this assignment, we could not come up with a script to allow social logins to work on local host.
-If you would like to access our social logins, please navigate to our hosted website http://cominder.herokuapp.com/ .
-We apologize for the inconvenience.
+>1. go to /admin -> sites and add http://localhost:8000/ to domain names
+>
+>2. go to /admin -> social applications and add social application, select provider (ex. google), add a name (ex. cominder-google), client id (292593611416-ggoeb5ctqojtc6nja47blarlq6bem6c4.apps.googleusercontent.com), secret key (_P_DaH72qa7kZz8RqJpR1nO0), and move localhost:8000/ to chosen sites

 ## To create an Admin User and access Detailed Configurations.
->1.)
+>1.
 Navigate to the project directory `Cominder` on terminal <br/>
 >
->2.)
+>2.
 Type in `python manage.py createsuperuser`.
 Then, it will prompt you to create an account.
 Create the account. <br>
 >
->3.)
+>3.
 The account you have just made has admin privileges.
 Run the localhost server (`python manage.py runserver`) and navigate to `localhost:8000/admin` <br>
 >
->4.)
+>4.
 Log in with the account you have just created.
 Once you are logged in, you should be able to view all objects and
 >users on the website.
 >
-Note: With the admin account, you will be able to access all configurations.
-No passwords or keys are needed.

 ## Test Plan Link Below